camunda/camunda-docs-manual/content/update/patch-level.md

 [engine-config-initializeTelemetry]: {{< ref "/reference/deployment-descriptors/tags/process-engine.md#initializeTelemetry" >}}
 [telemetry]: {{< ref "/introduction/telemetry.md" >}}

+## 7.14.0 to 7.14.1 / 7.13.6 to 7.13.7

+## FEEL Engine: Changed Module Structure

+With the above-mentioned patch releases, the module structure has changed in conjunction with the [FEEL Engine].
+From now on, the FEEL Engine will be delivered as a dedicated module `feel-engine`.
+It is no longer part of the `camunda-engine-feel-scale` module.
+The FEEL Engine module follows its own versioning.

+The following modules are dependent on the newly introduced `feel-engine` module:

+* `camunda-engine-plugin-spin`
+* `camunda-engine-feel-scala`

+[FEEL Engine]: {{<ref "/user-guide/dmn-engine/feel/_index.md" >}}

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.